ZiglaCity/Quine-McCluskey/README.md

 Follow the prompts to enter your minterms, don't-cares, and variables.

-app.py
+### app.py
 A graphical user interface (GUI) application built using Tkinter.
 This application provides an easy-to-use interface for users to input minterms, don't-cares, and variables, and view the minimized Boolean function.

-Usage:
+#### Usage:
 python app.py
 This will launch the Tkinter-based desktop application.

-Installation
+## Installation
 Clone the repository:

-bash
 git clone https://github.com/yourusername/quine-mccluskey.git
 cd quine-mccluskey
 Install the required packages:

 pip install -r requirements.txt

-Features
+## Features
-Documentation: Detailed documentation of the Quine-McCluskey algorithm.
+- Documentation: Detailed documentation of the Quine-McCluskey algorithm.

-CLI: Command Line Interface for users who prefer text-based interaction.
+- CLI: Command Line Interface for users who prefer text-based interaction.

-GUI: Desktop application for users who prefer graphical interfaces.
+- GUI: Desktop application for users who prefer graphical interfaces.

-Contributing
+## Contributing
 We welcome contributions!
 Please follow these steps:

-Fork the repository.
+- Fork the repository.

-Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).

-Commit your changes (git commit -m 'Add new feature').
+- Commit your changes (git commit -m 'Add new feature').

-Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).

-Create a new pull request.
+- Create a new pull request.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+## Acknowledgements
 Special thanks to all the contributors(Myself 😅) and users who helped improve this project!